ryeleo/Python-Package-Template/README.md

         python3 -m venv venv
         source venv/bin/activate

-2. Now that the venv is active, install dependencies using `pip`.
+2. Now that the venv is active, install your development-dependencies using `pip`.
-For example, you may depend on the popular [`requests` package](https://pypi.org/project/requests/).
+For example, you will want to install our standard development dependencies: `flake8` and `pytest`.

-        pip install requests
+        pip install flake8 pytest

 3. Finally, run `pip freeze > requirements.txt` to lock **all** the package versions in this project.